iotaledger/iota.js/packages/iota/docs/api.md

 `Promise`<{} \| `undefined`\>

-The message index and data.
+The message tag and data.

 ___